Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_support_contact.md

 6. Select the assigned product where this contact will be displayed.
 Selected products will be added to the *Associated products* section.
 7. click **Save**.

 The product support contact is saved and assigned to all selected products.
-Consumers can view the support contact information on the right side of the product details screen in the Marketplace UI.
+Consumers can view the support contact information on the right of the product details screen in the Marketplace UI.

 ### Edit a product support contact